-There are three ways of renaming your files automatically.
+There are three main ways to trigger the renaming process of your files automatically.

-In the Edit Media screen, as you probably already now, there is the title of your media entry.
-If you change this and hit Update, the file will be also renamed.
+In the Edit Media screen, if you change the title and hit Update, the file will be also renamed.
+You can also manually the media in the Filename box.

 Methods for Auto-Rename